ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 Here are the steps:

-1. Provider’s User Interface will interact with Frequency Access to collect the user's identity information and use that information to send a registration request to the Gateway-Account Service API.
+1. Provider’s application UI will invoke the Frequency Access UI, which collects the user's identity information and returns a signed registration payload.
+The Provider application then uses that information to send a registration request to the Gateway-Account Service API.
-2. Account Service API receives the [SIWF POST](https://projectlibertylabs.github.io/gateway/account/#tag/v2accounts/operation/AccountsControllerV2_postSignInWithFrequency) at `/v2/accounts/swif` and sends them to the Account Service Worker.
+2. Account Service API receives the [SIWF POST](https://projectlibertylabs.github.io/gateway/account/#tag/v2accounts/operation/AccountsControllerV2_postSignInWithFrequency) at `/v2/accounts/swif` and enqueues a request to the Account Service Worker.
-    - Account Service API will respond with a `200 OK` if the request is successful.
+    - Account Service API will respond with a `200 OK` if enqueueing the request is successful.
 3. Account Service Worker has been configured by the Provider to use Capacity to process the transactions and send them to the blockchain.
     - Account Service Worker will process the request and send a transaction to the blockchain.
-    - Accound Service Worker will montior the blockchain for the transaction to be finalized.
+    - Accound Service Worker will monitor the blockchain for the transaction to be finalized.
 4. The blockchain finalizes the transactions and Account Service Worker detects the finalized transaction.
+The Provider application may choose from several different methods to received notification that the transaction has been finalized:
-    - If the Provider has configured a webhook, the Account Service Worker will send a webhook callback to the Provider.
+    - If a webhook configuration has been supplied, the Account Service Worker will send a webhook callback to the configured URL.
+The definition for the webhook endpoint can be found [here](https://projectlibertylabs.github.io/gateway/account/webhooks.html).
-    - Currently, `social-app-template` will poll the Account Service API at `/v1/accounts/{accountId}` to check if the user has been created.
+    - The application may also poll the Account Service API endpoint `GET /v1/accounts/account/{accountId}`; this endpoint will return an `HTTP 404 Not Found` error if the account has not been created on-chain yet.
-    The poll times out after 90 seconds.
-This is a temporary solution and it is recommended to use Server-Sent Events (SSE), or a similar method, to update the UI based on the webhook callback.
+(NOTE: Currently, the `social-app-template` frontend will poll the Account Service API (via the `social-app-template` backend) for 90 seconds to check if the user has been created.
+This is a temporary solution and it is recommended to use Server-Sent Events (SSE), or a similar method, to update the UI.)

 What happens if I don't get the expected response?